public-awesome/daos/README.md

 ## Contracts

-### cw3-nft-dao
+### sg-dao

-A cw3-compliant DAO contract that includes an NFT vault.
+A cw3 DAO contract that instantiates and wraps a cw4 group.

-### dao-minter
+### sg-nft-group

-A Stargaze minter that mints DAOs as NFTs.
+A cw4 group based on ownership of NFTs in a collection.
+It can be used as a drop-in replacement for cw4-group in sg-dao to create a DAO based on NFT ownership.